BNasmith/PTForsyth/PTFWorkofChrist.md

 and you can make people thrill.
 But the thrill is neither here nor there.
-What is the thrill going to end in ?
-What is the meaning of the thrill for life ?
+What is the thrill going to end in?
+What is the meaning of the thrill for life?
 If it is not ending as it should, and not ending for life, it is doing harm, not good, because it is sealing the springs of feeling and searing the power of the spiritual life.